Police Department Oversight Committee Election

 Bryan Karle Roby

-Assistant Professor, Middle East Studies, College of Literature, Science, and the Arts
+Assistant Professor of Judaic Studies, Assistant Professor of Middle East Studies and Assistant Professor of History, College of Literature, Science, and the Arts

-Bryan Roby demonstrates through his scholarship on policing and race in Israel, and through teaching students how to file and analyze FOIA requests and responses, that he is uniquely positioned to serve on this Committee.
+Bryan Roby demonstrates that he is uniquely positioned to serve on this Committee through his scholarship on policing and race in Israel; leadership work in the U-M Advancing Public Safety Task Force; and through teaching students how to file and analyze FOIA requests and responses.
 The only effective manner of creating an environment of trust between citizen and police is to ensure that each party is heard and that issues are resolved in a just and equitable manner for the complainant and the officer.
 For over 10 years, Roby has written and taught about the importance of transparency and accountability in police-communal relations in the US and the Middle East.